 Weak supervision is a technique used to automatically label data using multiple, often noisy, sources of supervision.
 The goal of weak supervision is to reduce the time and cost required for data labeling while still maintaining a high level of accuracy.
 This technique is particularly useful in cases where there is a large amount of unstructured data that needs to be labeled.

 Here is how you can use data programming for your Row-based projects.
 As a reminder, row-based projects are textual classifications workflows (e.g. -sentiment analysis).
+Additionally here is how you can use data programming for Token-based projects.

 For more information, please refer to our documentation here or contact support (firstname.lastname@example.org)